(Last Updated On: November 17, 2022)

 Step 13.
 Bake the Lemon Meringue Pie

-Bake the pie in the oven at 350 degrees Fahrenheit for 20 minutes until the meringue is slightly browned.
+Bake the pie in the 350 degree oven for 20 minutes until the meringue is slightly browned.

 Step 14.
 Cool the Lemon Meringue Pie

-After baking, take the lemon meringue pie out of the oven and let it cool for about 20 minutes at room temperature before slicing.
+After baking, take the lemon meringue pie out of the oven and let it cool for about 20 minutes at room temperature on a wire rack before slicing.
 This will give the lemon filling time to set.
-Cutting this pie while it is still hot will let the lemon filling spread and run into the rest of the pie.
+Cutting this pie while it is still hot will make the lemon filling spread and run into the rest of the pie.
+We don’t want that to happen so be sure to wait a little bit first.

 Yes, you can freeze a baked lemon meringue pie for about 3 to 4 months.
 But take note that it can affect the quality and taste of the meringue.
 Let the pie cool completely, then put the whole pie into the freezer in a freezer-safe sealed container, or a zip lock bag big enough to hold the whole pie.
 But, one better option is to make the pie without the meringue and just freeze the crust and lemon filling.
 Then make the meringue topping right before you are ready to serve the pie.